 - Exempt Fellows in their first year from serving as teaching or research assistants and from other paid work.
-All participation in paid work in the first year requires approval by the Graduate Center Faculty Director.
+All participation in paid work during the first year requires approval by the Graduate Center Faculty Director.

 - Maintain open communication with the Faculty Director and Program Coordinator of the Graduate Center.
 This communication is crucial to ensuring that the University Fellow completes academic requirements and fellowship programming through the first year.

 - Encourage the student to attend all University Fellows programming.
 Fellows’ experiences augment their skills in leadership, communication, community engagement, interdisciplinary research, and collaboration.
 Such development enriches the students’ academic performance and professional standing, thereby enhancing their department’s success.

 - Excuse Fellows from attending activities during the University Fellows colloquium.
 The University Fellows colloquium is a central component of the first year cohort experience.

 In order to make it as simple as possible for departments with a University Fellow, the Graduate Center takes responsibility for

 - Administering the financial award associated with the University Fellows Program.
 The Graduate College, the institutional home of the Graduate Center, will disburse fellowship funds.

 - Ensuring that University Fellows attend programs and other fellowship events.
 The Graduate Center provides an added level of mentoring and support for each Fellow.
 We work with the home department to maximize engagement in both academic and fellowship programming.

 For additional information about the award, please contact the Graduate Center Program Coordinator, at email@example.com.